lex-node/SCoDA-Simple-Code-Deference-Agreement-/README.md

 * adding a decentralized alternative to traditional arbitration-based dispute resolution for Material Adverse Exception Events and indemnification claims;

+* adding a court-litigation alternative for those who don't prefer confidential arbitration;

+* adding some recitals to contextualize why parties would defer to code;

 * adding blockchain-related evidentiary and signature provisions, such as a provision providing for the SCoDA to be hashed to the blockchain as part of the signature process;

 * provision-by-provision commentary from the author and/or future contributors, explaining the particular drafting choices made in the model and referring to possible alternatives